 Update: There is still live music Wednesday through Saturday, however Jason Bucklin and Terry Hankins are not always there.
 Check the website for updates.

-Chocolate Secrets, located in the Oak Lawn neighborhood, is a cozy little cafe offering wine by the glass or bottle, handmade Belgian chocolates, coffees, and desserts.
+Chocolate Secrets, located on the edge of Highland Park (almost in Oak Lawn),neighborhood, is a cozy little cafe offering wine by the glass or bottle, handmade Belgian chocolates, coffees, and desserts.
 It’s a romantic spot for a date night, or a small intimate group.

 There is live jazz Wednesday through Saturday nights.
 Saturday is my favorite night, as friends Jason Bucklin and Terry Hankins play jazz guitar.
 Ask them to play some Beatles tunes for you.

 Chocolate Secrets does have a full event calendar on their website, so check it out.

 3926 Oak Lawn

 Robert Swann produces the Tuesday Nite Jazz series at the historic St. Paul United Methodist Church.
 Robert is a well known figure in the Dallas jazz scene and recruites top musicians for his weekly series.
 Needless to say the acoustics at St. Pauls are excellent.